mah115/Zubax-Myxa-uart-codec-avr/README.md

 My use case was to control the motor controller from Arduino over serial.

 ## Myxa Uart Protocol
 The protocol is built on top of [Popcop](https://github.com/Zubax/popcop) - it features a strong data integrity protection and resilience to packet losses.
 This protocol is leveraged by the [Kucher GUI tool](https://github.com/Zubax/kucher).
-As Kucher is open source, the developer ([Zubax Robotics](https://zubax.com/)) are encouraged to use it as an example
+As Kucher is open source, the developer ([Zubax Robotics](https://zubax.com/)) encourages to use it as an example

 That's what I needed to do for my use case.
-I reverse engineered required parts of the protocol by learning the desktop application [source code](https://github.com/Zubax/kucher/blob/001014676421c601a7c125cadf2274832f392ab5/kucher/model/device_model/general_status_view.py#L158) and sniffed the serial communication into hex dump.
+I reverse engineered required parts of the protocol by learning the desktop application [source code](https://github.com/Zubax/kucher/blob/001014676421c601a7c125cadf2274832f392ab5/kucher/model/device_model/general_status_view.py#L158) and sniffing the serial communication into hex dumps and analysing.

 ###Understanding the transport layer
 Popcop is modeled after the [HDLC protocol](https://en.wikipedia.org/wiki/High-Level_Data_Link_Control).